OneAutumnLeaf4700/Credential-Manager-NEA/README.md

 - add a short developer README with commands to run and debug the GUI
 - add a CONTRIBUTING.md template
 - add a small test harness to validate DB initialization

-Tell me which of the above you'd like next.